About Loughborough Judo Club

 About the Amateur Judo Association

-The Amateur Judo Association (AJA) has been in existence since 1955 and is a non-profit making organisation dedicated to the promotion of Judo through a true spirit of sportsmanship and fairplay.
+The Amateur Judo Association (AJA) has been in existence since 1955.
+It is a non-profit making organisation dedicated to the promotion of Judo through a true spirit of sportsmanship and fairplay.

 You can find out more about the AJA at their website.